-When taking nasopharyngeal swabs, it is particularly important to sample the back of the pharynx around the opening of the gutteral pouch, using specially designed elongated swabs with enlarged absorbent heads1.
+When taking nasopharyngeal swabs, it is particularly important to sample the back of the pharynx around the opening of the guttural pouch, using specially designed elongated swabs with enlarged absorbent heads (see 1 below).
 There is no need to use smaller, guarded swabs as the main purpose of swabbing for strangles is to optimise the chances of detecting the organism if it is present.
 Shedding of S. equi into the nasopharynx often occurs intermittently, so repeated swabbing is recommended to confirm negative results.
-S. equi should be more reliably confirmed or excluded following testing by qPCR or culture and qPCR of frank pus from obvious draining abscesses, nasal discharges or guttural pouch washes or contents (empyema or chondroids).
+S. equi should be more reliably confirmed or excluded following testing by qPCR alone or by culture and qPCR of frank pus from obvious draining abscesses, nasal discharges or guttural pouch washes or contents (empyema or chondroids).

-The carrier state (continued presence of S. equi infection in the absence of clinical signs) may be diagnosed or excluded by sequential nasopharyngeal swabs or, preferably, endoscopic examination (‘Scoping’) of the guttural pouches and submission of guttural pouch washes or contents (empyema or chondroids) for testing by qPCR alone or by culture and qPCR.
-A series of three nasopharyngeal swabs, collected one week apart, will result in detection, by positive qPCR, on at least one of the swabs in >90% of carrier horses.
-As the sensitivity of S. equi detection for identifying guttural pouch carriers on three nasopharyngeal swabs is broadly equivalent to testing bilateral guttural pouch samples and a single nasopharyngeal swab taken on the same one occasion, the latter approach is the recommended sampling protocol for determining infectious status in seropositive, asymptomatic horses.
+The carrier state (continued presence of S. equi infection in the absence of clinical signs) may be diagnosed or excluded by sequential nasopharyngeal swabs or, preferably, endoscopic examination (‘scoping’) of the guttural pouches and submission of guttural pouch washes or contents (empyema or chondroids) for testing by qPCR alone or by culture and qPCR.
+A series of three nasopharyngeal swabs, usually collected one week apart, will result in detection, by positive qPCR, on at least one of the swabs in >90% of carrier horses.
+As the sensitivity of S. equi detection for identifying guttural pouch carriers on three nasopharyngeal swabs is broadly equivalent to testing bilateral guttural pouch samples, the latter approach is the recommended sampling protocol for determining infectious status in seropositive, healthy horses.